LemScoot/B2-portfolio-programming-skyline-high-2022-23/README.md

 ## Hello, My name is Liam Scott and this is my Programming README file for all my projects in 2022-23 year of High School.
 You need Processing for all of Semester 1.
+For Semester 2, you will need to use a website called Replit.com.

 ## Semester 1